How Strong Are Dental Implants Compared to Real Teeth?

 Although the entire structure often picks up the name “dental implant,” your new tooth is actually made of three parts.

 The implant itself is the titanium post set into your jaw bone.
 It is placed where your old root used to be.
 It’s called the implant because it is the only part that is implanted into your jaw: it is also the strongest part of the construction.
+If you’re considering dental implants Rockville MD, this titanium post is a critical component of restoring both functionality and appearance to your smile.

 Attached to the implant is the abutment, which connects it to the crown.
 The crown is then the visible tooth.